Emanulator/python3-PokeOne-Launcher/README.md

 # Updates
-August 2022: Added an option to run with gamemode (if installed)
+Added an option to run with gamemode (if installed)

 Added an option to run with mangohud (if installed); Fixed broken checkbox detection